In 1927, while hospitalized in Switzerland, Alberto Santos Dumont continued to show interest in and support other aviation pioneers.

 My dear Tissandier,

-I am very happy to know that you are in good snow and in the company of your little one.
-There is someone who will be strong.
-Thank you for the “hug” from Mr. Bettancourt.
+I'm so glad to hear you're enjoying the snow with your little one.
+Here's someone who will be strong.
+Thank you for the "hug" from Mr. Bettancourt.

-I don't know if I've told you, but I'm working here to master the art of "bookbinding," and I'm doing it with great pleasure and success.
-Ortis, who is an expert and is here, has given me many compliments.
-Ortis is the director of Vogue.
-Do you think Pinedo will cross from Africa to Brazil in one go?
+I don't know if I've told you this before, but I'm working here to master the art of bookbinding, and with great pleasure and success.
+Ortis, who is a connoisseur and is here, gave me many compliments.
+Ortis is the editor of Vogue.
+Do you think Pinedo will cross from Africa to Brazil all at once?
 That will be beautiful.

 My greetings to all the friends of Megève.
-Wishing you great slides and beautiful stops, your friend,
+Wishing you continued success with your gliding and beautiful stops, your friend,

 Santos Dumont